-"If you want to know more about me, just ask/just write/just send me an email."
+"If you want to know more about me, just ask/just write/just message me."

 Second, it implies passivity.
-Are you not really going to write anyone yourself?
+Are you not really going to message anyone yourself?
 Start any conversations on your own?
 Yawn.
 Don't be a wallflower.

 Third, while this is not always the case, this sort of statement often acts as stand-in or space filler for typing anything at all interesting about yourself upfront.
 The implication being, "I've decided I'm not actually required to bother typing anything helpful or interesting about myself here, I'll just tell people who are curious to ask me themselves."

 What these "space fillers" seem to have failed to notice is that if you don't get the ball rolling by sharing some interesting things about yourself IN your profile itself, you've also failed to give them much of anything to ask ABOUT.
-Don't be too hopeful that large numbers of women will feel compelled to bother writing to ask you to "tell them more" about a totally boring blank space, or an otherwise mostly unengaging profile.
+Don't be too hopeful that large numbers of women will feel compelled to bother messaging to ask you to "tell them more" about an otherwise mostly unengaging profile.
 To generate the interest and curiosity that might provoke a response, you need to give them some ideas about what sort of things they might want to know more about IN your profile.
-Otherwise, you're unlikely to actually get TO the private correspondence stage.
+Otherwise, you're unlikely to actually get TO the messaging stage.

 Very similar to the above, "I'll fill more in / edit this / update this later" in your freetext area(s).

 This doesn't mean you should NOT update your profile to better or further describe yourself, or to update your preferences and situation.
 No, you certainly SHOULD.
-You should just do that with the understanding that your new content is mostly for new women signing up.
+You should just do that with the understanding that your new content is mostly for new viewers.